The 2026 OPPS and PFS Rules: A Defining Moment for CAMPS Payment Reform

 Executive Summary

 The long-anticipated publication of the 2026 Hospital Outpatient Prospective Payment System (OPPS) and Physician Fee Schedule (PFS) proposed rules marks a watershed moment for CAMPS reimbursement.
 The expected introduction of a new payment system for CAMPS products represents the most significant policy shift in wound care reimbursement in over a decade.
 The industry's response during the critical 60-day comment period will determine whether this transformation advances patient access or creates new barriers to innovative care.
 Success demands unprecedented coordination, leveraging robust value-based evidence and strategic National Coverage Determination (NCD) requests.
 The issue at hand is not simply a dramatic price reduction in CAMPS, although the rumored $130 a cm is severe and well below CMS’s break even with the expected cost of increased negative clinical sequalae costs.
 These were identified separately by Tettelbach et al and Marissa Carter at about $450/sq cm.
 (In fact, we expect these numbers to rise closer to $600/cm when updated analyses of 2024 CMS claims data are completed very soon).
-The system breaking even monetarily is far from the only concern, however.
-There is an enormous human cost to relying on amputations, ER visits, systemic antibiotics, and other emergency last ditch efforts to mitigate the life-threatening consequences of undertreated chronic wounds.
-At the business end of the past several years of CMS coverage and price wrangling to fix a broken system they have created and, so far, refused to fix is the 10-15 million potentially lost limbs and lives.
+The system breaking even versus the monetary cost of under treatment is far from the only concern, however.
+There is an enormous human cost to relying on amputations, ER visits, systemic antibiotics, and other last ditch efforts to mitigate the life-threatening consequences of undertreated chronic wounds.
+At the business end of the past several years of CMS coverage and price wrangling is the 10-15 million potentially lost limbs and lives.
+Adding insult to injury, they created the broken system and, so far, have refused numerous suggestions from OIG and even The White House to fix it.
 Patients are the ones who will suffer more than any changes to CMS’s budget lines can ever show.
 Put into context, there are 10 pharmaceuticals that cost the healthcare system more than $10 Billion annually.
-The total spent on CAMPS this year, although outrageously high and agreeably in need of reduction, is less than just one of those drugs and CAMPs have prevented untold suffering.
+The total spent on CAMPS this year, although outrageously high and agreeably in need of reduction, is less than just one of those drugs.

 The Shifting Payment Paradigm